ENPICOM/s3-archive-stream/README.md

         preserveFolderStructure: true
     },
     {
-        // s3ArchiveStream treats 's3Key' ending with a / as directory,
-        // and will zip all s3 objects under that path.
+        // s3ArchiveStream will zip all s3 objects under the given path.
         s3Dir: 'key/to/directory/',
         s3BucketName: 'my-bucket',
         // If set to false, key/to/directory/ will be stripped from